-The question “Do you need a graphics card for Minecraft?” actually refers to whether you need a DEDICATED graphics card or not.
+“Do you need a graphics card for Minecraft?” refers to whether you need a DEDICATED graphics card.
 In other words, is an integrated graphics card good enough for Minecraft?

-The simple answer to the question is, No! you DO NOT need a dedicated graphics card for Minecraft to work.
-Minecraft isn’t a very demanding game and therefore even a potato PC with a decent integrated GPU should suffice for Minecraft.
+The simple answer to the question is, No!
+You DO NOT need a dedicated graphics card for Minecraft to work.
+Minecraft isn’t very demanding; therefore, even a potato PC with a decent integrated GPU should suffice for Minecraft.

-In the following text I will talk in detail about whether you need a graphics card for Minecraft by looking at the system requirements, in game testing and also benchmark comparisons.
+In the following text, I will discuss whether you need a graphics card for Minecraft by looking at the system requirements, game testing, and benchmark comparisons.

 Also Read: Minecraft PC Build Guide

-People often confuse the fact that if they do not have standalone graphics card installed on their motherboard, then they do not have a GPU at all.
+People often confuse the fact that if they do not have a standalone graphics card installed on their motherboard, they do not have a GPU.

 That is hardly the case.
-All PCs require a graphics card in order to display stuff on the screen.
+All PCs require a graphics card to display stuff on the screen.
 No GPU means no display.

-The question boils down to whether you need a dedicated (standalone) or is the integrated (built-into the CPU) sufficient for the tasks you are running.
+The question concerns whether you need a dedicated (standalone) or is integrated (built into the CPU) is sufficient for your running tasks.

-Integrated GPU include the likes of Intel HD and Intel UHD series graphics as well as AMD Vega series GPUs.
+Integrated GPUs include Intel HD, Intel UHD series graphics, and AMD Vega series GPUs.

-Now compared to NVIDIA’s and AMD’s dedicated GPUs, the integrated graphics card are far weaker.
+The integrated graphics card are far weaker than NVIDIA’s and AMD’s dedicated GPUs.
 The table below explains this further:

 |Intel UHD 770||1928||Integrated; As Found on 12th Gen Intel CPUs.|